 sidenote: there is a similar gist by @viktorklang which inspired this snippet (difference is on the collection return type). you can find it here

-• successes - given a sequence of futures, return a future of a sequence containing all the futures that succeeded. one of the most frequently used Future‘s methods in our code base, is Future.sequence. but sometimes, you’ll need a “softer” method, that will collect all the succeeding futures’ elements, and won’t fail if a few futures failed.
+- successes - given a sequence of futures, return a future of a sequence containing all the futures that succeeded. one of the most frequently used

 def successes[A, M[X] <: Traversable[X]](in: M[Future[A]])

-(implicit ec: ExecutionContext,
+implicit ec: ExecutionContext,

-cbf: CanBuildFrom[M[Future[A]], A, M[A]]): Future[M[A]] = {
+(CanBuildFrom[M[Future[A]], A, M[A]]): Future[M[A]] = {

-fa.flatMap(a => fr.map(_ += a)(ec))(ec).recoverWith{case _: Throwable => fr}(ec)
+(fr, fa) => {flatMap(a => fr.map(_ += a)(ec))(ec).recoverWith{case _: Throwable => fr}(ec)

-sidenote: this is almost the same as Future.sequence method. (check the scala source code)
+sidenote: this is almost the same as Future.sequence

-• stream - being async is great, but also being lazy. sometime, you’ll want to convert part of your logic to use a regular collections instead of collections containing futures (you’ll need a really good reason to do so). to do this efficiently, you’ll want to convert a sequence of futures to a Stream, where each element in the stream is given as soon as it’s corresponding future completes. i.e: sort a collection of futures by they’re completion time. so here’s how to do async → lazy conversion:
+- stream - being async is great, but also being lazy. sometime, you’ll want to convert part of your logic to use a regular collections instead of collections containing futures (you’ll need a really good reason to do so). to do this efficiently, you’ll want to convert a sequence of futures to a

 def stream[T,Coll](fc: Coll, timeout: FiniteDuration)

-(implicit ec: ExecutionContext,
+implicit ec: ExecutionContext,

-ev: Coll <:< TraversableLike[Future[T],Coll]): Stream[Try[T]] = {
+(Coll <:< TraversableLike[Future[T],Coll]): Stream[Try[T]] = {

-if (fc.isEmpty) Stream.empty[Try[T]]
+ev: if (fc.isEmpty) Stream.empty[Try[T]]

 else try {